Have you visited Capitol Reef National Park in Utah? It’s been on our boomer travel list for a long time.

 After reading this guest article by Kate Convissor of WanderingNotLost, Alan and I are wondering what took us so long to visit one of the best parks in Utah.

 For sheer natural beauty, southern Utah is an embarrassment of riches.
 From Arches to Zion, five national parks are strung along this southern corridor like pearls on a necklace, each containing an utterly distinct geology and character.
-With such a smorgasbord of options, it’s no surprise that Capitol Reef, the park in the middle, gets short shrift.
+With such a smorgasbord of options, it’s no surprise that Capitol Reef (official website), the park in the middle, gets short shrift.

 Capitol Reef National Park: Geology combined with Morman history